Monday through Friday from 8:30 a.m. to 12:30 p.m.

 > Learn more about the benefits of a mixed age

 Our classroom sizes are intimate to ensure every child can

 focus freely with the Montessori materials and the support

 of a guided curiosity to learn.

 > Learn more about our Montessori materials!

-Sue to COVID 19, our Summer 2020 Program is canceled.
+Our Summer 2021 Program is canceled.
 We will use this time to plan and prepare during these uncertain times.